 to receive for a birthday or Christmas.
-In its height in the 19th Century every person in Luton was in some way connected to Today as I write there are only ten hat businesses left in Luton.
+In its height in the 19th Century almost every person in Luton was in some way connected to Today as I write there are only ten hat businesses left in Luton.
 Come with me on a journey through one of our great industries of old.